BlazeInferno64/human-verification-captcha/README.md

 Hello u can use it but plss give credit to us

-Just Replace The Css Lines In The Above Captcha.html By This  Css Line Line1-
+Just Replace The Css Lines In The Above Captcha.html By This  Css Line-

 ```
 <link rel="stylesheet" href="./bootstrap.min.css" integrity="sha384-TX8t27EcRE3e/ihU7zmQxVncDAy5uIKz4rEkgIXeMed4M0jlfIDPvg6uqKI2xXr2" crossorigin="anonymous">